elixir-nx/xla/README.md

 Note that all the precompiled binaries assume glibc 2.31 or newer.

+##### Notes for ROCm:

+The ROCm precompiled build is currently broken due to an issue in our TensorFlow version with ROCm 5.4.
+You can still compile for ROCm by changing `TENSORFLOW_GIT_REV` per the instructions [here](https://github.com/elixir-nx/xla/issues/29) and running `XLA_BUILD=true mix compile`.

 #### `XLA_BUILD`

 Defaults to `false`.
 If `true` the binary is built locally, which may be intended